 Similarly, shareholders and agents face fierce competition as well.
 They must invest in the best clubs, managers, and soccer players in order to succeed.

-SME is not a quick game.
+SM Elite is not a quick game.
 It is designed for the best of the best hardcore managers, shareholders, and agents.

 It’s possible for shareholders, managers, and agents to gain or lose real world value, depending upon their performances.

 PURCHASING SHARES IN A CLUB